-Call for Applications for the Academic Year 2018-2019
+Call for Applications for the Academic Year 2019-2020

-The Martin Buber Society of Fellows aims at fostering inter-disciplinary academic discourse at the highest level among outstanding young scholars (post-doctoral).
-Scholars who have completed their PhD at an Israeli or German university, as well as citizens of Israel or Germany who have received their PhD in any country, are eligible to apply.
-Applicants must have their PhD degree approved no earlier than October 1st, 2013, and no later than July 1st, 2018.Application is open for those specializing in all fields of the Humanities and the Social Sciences (with the exception of Law and Applied Economics).
+The Martin Buber Society of Fellows aims at fostering interdisciplinary academic discourse at the highest level among outstanding young scholars (post-doctoral).
+Candidates who have completed their PhD at an Israeli or German university, as well as citizens of Israel or Germany who have received their PhD in any country, are eligible to apply.
+Applicants must have their PhD degree in hand no earlier than October 1st, 2014, and no later than July 1st, 2019[i].Application is open for those specializing in all fields of the Humanities and the Social Sciences.[ii]
 We are looking for creative humanists and social scientists with broad intellectual horizons.
-No special connection of the subject matter to Jewish studies or Israel is required.
+No connection of the subject matter to Jewish studies or Israel is required.

-Each year the Academic Committee of the Martin Buber Society selects up to ten exceptionally gifted young scholars (up to five from Israel and five from Germany).
+Each year the Academic Committee of the Martin Buber Society of Fellows selects up to ten exceptionally gifted young scholars (up to five from Israel and five from Germany).
 The Fellows are asked to move to Jerusalem and stay in residence.
-They receive a monthly stipend of approximately 9000 NIS and an additional housing subsidy that can be used either for apartments in the university’s Student Village (on campus) or help with costs in apartments elsewhere in town.
+They receive a monthly stipend of approximately 9000 NIS and an additional housing subsidy that can be used either for apartments in the university’s Student Village (on campus) or to help with costs in apartments elsewhere in town.
 Non-Israeli fellows who move to Jerusalem with their family are eligible for additional support.